popmusicresearch/Spotify_MachineLearning_Shiny/README.md

 # Spotify, Machine Learning and Shiny

-**A workflow that gathers data from the Spotify API, creates a simple Logistic Regression model, and then produces a Shiny app to display results of predictions.**
+**A workflow that gathers data from the Spotify API, creates a simple Logistic Regression model, and then produces a Shiny app enabling users to enter songs and see the results of predictions.**

+![](images/spot_model.png)

 A Machine Learning model trained on ~5,000 hit songs recorded between 1970 and 2019.
 The aim was to classify songs as being from either before or after the mid-point year of 1995.
 The model uses metrics available from Spotify's API - including tempo, duration, 'valence', 'acousticness', etc. - to make predictions.
-Songs that were part of the original training and test sets are exlcuded from the results.

-You can see how accurately the model is able to predict the relative age of songs by entering a song's Spotify link into the box below.
-In the Spotify interface, click on the three dots to the right of a song title, then Share, and finally on Copy Link.
-You can then paste that link into the field below.

-Once you've entered a link, click 'Run Prediction'.
-The model will make a guess and provide an indication of how likely that prediction is to be 'correct'.
-Most of the time the model is pretty accurate (although it does of course have a randon 50/50 chance of being correct!).
-In testing, it achieved ~85% accuracy but tended to struggle most with songs recorded in years immediately either side of 1995 and with songs that exemplify certain genres (e.g. jazz, country).

-![](images/spot_model.png)
+You can see a live, working version of the app this workflow creates [here](https://craigfots.shinyapps.io/Spotify_LogReg_1995/).

+This repo contains all the code required to recreate the app, from gathering Spotify data to development of the Shiny app.
+However, before proceeding you will first need to obtain your own credentials for the [Spotify API](https://developer.spotify.com).

 The contents of the repo are as follows: